top of page

 Therapy Assistants

-Goals are set in collaborative manner with the Therapists, client's family and Therapy Assistant.
-Regular meetings and feedback is undertaken by the Therapy Assistants and Therapists to ensure best practice for the clients.
+Goals are set in collaborative manner with the therapists, client's family and therapy assistant.
+Regular meetings and feedback are undertaken by the therapy assistants and therapists to ensure best practice for the clients.

 Click on the flyer below for further information and pricing.